EnlightenedOne/MirrorNetworkDiscovery/README.md

 - Has support for custom response data, with extensible broadcast packet.

-- Same style of behaviour as master branch but with more rigid convention and fewer static behaviour.
+- Same style of behaviour as in0finite's setup (client broadcasts, server listens) so efficiency should remain high.

 - Prevent detection of multiple localhost servers (by assigning GUID to each packet).